 14:58 The other thing you need to know about shame is it's absolutely organized by gender.
 If shame washes over me and washes over Chris, it's going to feel the same.
 Everyone sitting in here knows the warm wash of shame.
 We're pretty sure that the only people who don't experience shame are people who have no capacity for connection or empathy.
 Which means, yes, I have a little shame; no, I'm a sociopath.
 So I would opt for, yes, you have a little shame.
 Shame feels the same for men and women, but it's organized by gender.

-15:32 For women, the best example I can give you is Enjoli the commercial: "I can put the wash on the line, pack the lunches, hand out the kisses and be at work at five to nine.
+15:33 For women, the best example I can give you is Enjoli, the commercial.
+"I can put the wash on the line, pack the lunches, hand out the kisses and be at work at five to nine.
 I can bring home the bacon, fry it up in the pan and never let you forget you're a man."
-For women, shame is do it all, do it perfectly and never let them see you sweat.
+For women, shame is, do it all, do it perfectly and never let them see you sweat.
 I don't know how much perfume that commercial sold, but I guarantee you, it moved a lot of antidepressants and anti-anxiety meds.
 (Laughter) Shame, for women, is this web of unobtainable, conflicting, competing expectations about who we're supposed to be.
 And it's a straight-jacket.

 16:22 For men, shame is not a bunch of competing, conflicting expectations.
 Shame is one, do not be perceived as what?
 Weak.
 I did not interview men for the first four years of my study.
-And it wasn't until a man looked at me one day after a book signing, said, "I love what you have to say about shame, I'm curious why you didn't mention men."
+It wasn't until a man looked at me after a book signing, and said, "I love what say about shame, I'm curious why you didn't mention men."
 And I said, "I don't study men."
 And he said, "That's convenient."
 (Laughter) And I said, "Why?"
 And he said, "Because you say to reach out, tell our story, be vulnerable.
 But you see those books you just signed for my wife and my three daughters?"
 I said, "Yeah."
 "They'd rather me die on top of my white horse than watch me fall down.
-When we reach out and be vulnerable we get the shit beat out of us.
-And don't tell me it's from the guys and the coaches and the dads, because the women in my life are harder on me than anyone else."
+When we reach out and be vulnerable, we get the shit beat out of us.
+And don't tell me it's from the guys and the coaches and the dads.
+Because the women in my life are harder on me than anyone else."

-17:28 So I started interviewing men and asking questions.
+17:29 So I started interviewing men and asking questions.
 And what I learned is this: You show me a woman who can actually sit with a man in real vulnerability and fear, I'll show you a woman who's done incredible work.
-You show me a man who can sit with a woman who's just had it, she can't do it all anymore, and his first response is not, "I unloaded the dishwasher," but he really listens -- because that's all we need -- I'll show you a guy who's done a lot of work.
+You show me a man who can sit with a woman who's just had it, she can't do it all anymore, and his first response is not, "I unloaded the dishwasher!"
+(Laughter) But he really listens -- because that's all we need -- I'll show you a guy who's done a lot of work.

 20:11 So thank you all very much.
 I really appreciate it.